Next US astronaut on Russian rocket confident after mishaps

 CAPE CANAVERAL, Fla.
-(AP) — A U.S. astronaut says she has no qualms about riding a Russian rocket next month despite back-to-back mishaps.
+(AP) — A U.S. astronaut said Friday she has no qualms about riding a Russian rocket next month despite back-to-back mishaps.

-NASA astronaut Anne McClain said Friday that spaceflight is never 100 percent safe and it’s coincidental the last two Soyuz missions to the International Space Station encountered trouble.
+Army Lt.
+Col. Anne McClain said spaceflight is never 100 percent safe and it’s coincidental that the last two Soyuz missions to the International Space Station encountered trouble.

-Last month, astronauts had to make an emergency landing following a failed launch.
+Last month, astronauts had to make an emergency landing in Kazakhstan following a failed launch.
 A month earlier, a space station air leak was traced to a hole mysteriously drilled into a docked Soyuz capsule.
+Russian investigators are still working to understand how a rocket sensor ended up bent during manufacturing and how the hole wound up in the Soyuz.

 McClain is set to blast off Dec.
 3 on her first spaceflight, with a Russian and Canadian.
-She says her family is used to her risky work, given her Army combat-flying experience.
+They will spend six months aboard the orbiting lab.

 Most Read Local Stories